Do you struggle with loving your job in health care?

 If you are not aware of your strengths or gifting, here are two great tests that can guide you to finding a a great fit: Clifton Strengths Assessment is an excellent career/job focussed assessment and the Gifts, Passions, Story Assessment (GPS) is a spiritually focussed assessment.
 Both of these assessments have helped me to hone in on my strengths and passions, and find greater meaning in my work.

 Make more effective impact!
 When you are prepared with good educational resources you are more able to help patients make positive changes.
 Improved outcomes will help you feel positive about your work.
-Check out the senior care printable packets for maximal efficiency and effectiveness!
+Also available in small packets on ETSY.com

 I would love to know your thoughts on habits to improve job satisfaction in health care.
 What has your experience been?
 What tips would you give to someone considering a job or a job change in this field?